web333wiki/web3-wiki/cards/Regulation.md

 - **Securities and Exchange Commission (SEC) (USA):** Focuses on whether cryptocurrencies or tokens qualify as securities.
 - **Commodity Futures Trading Commission (CFTC) (USA):** Regulates crypto derivatives and considers some cryptocurrencies (like [[Bitcoin]]) as commodities.
 - **Financial Crimes Enforcement Network (FinCEN) (USA):** Enforces AML/CTF regulations for Virtual Asset Service Providers (VASPs).
-- **Financial Action Task Force (FATF):** An intergovernmental organization that sets international standards for AML/CTF, including the "Travel Rule" for VASPs.
+- **Financial Action Task Force:** An intergovernmental organization that sets international standards for AML/CTF, including the "Travel Rule" for VASPs.
-- **European Union (MiCA - Markets in Crypto-Assets Regulation):** A comprehensive EU framework for regulating crypto-assets.
+- **European Union (MiCA):** A comprehensive EU framework for regulating crypto-assets.
 - Various national central banks and financial supervisory authorities worldwide.

 ## Use Cases & Implications